Welltower

 Welltower Inc. is a real estate investment trust that invests in healthcare infrastructure.
 As of December 31, 2022, the company had investments in approximately 3,000 properties, all of which were in the United States, Canada, and the United Kingdom.

 History

-Frederic D. "Fritz" Wolfe helped grow Wolfe Industries, a diversified, family-owned construction from one Lima, Ohio lumberyard, investing in health-care real estate.
+Frederic D. "Fritz" Wolfe helped grow Wolfe Industries, a diversified, family-owned construction company from one Lima, Ohio lumberyard, investing in health-care real estate.
 The company began building nursing homes in 1963.

 In 1970, Health Care Fund was founded in Lima by Wolfe and Bruce Thompson, as the first healthcare-focused real estate investment trust (REIT).
 In 1981, Wolfe also founded Health Care & Retirement Corp., later Manor Care Inc., now ProMedica Senior Care.

 Health Care Fund changed its name to Health Care REIT in 1985, moving its headquarters to Toledo the following year.
 The company next became Welltower, in September 2015.

 Health Care REIT was led by George Chapman from 1996 to 2014, when he retired and was succeeded by Thomas DeRosa.

 Welltower is ranked 534th on the Fortune 500 in 2025.